LEST0808/Vichaiwat-Koonsap-Portfolio/README.md

 ## **International Competition:**
 - ### <img src="https://github.com/LEST0808/Vichaiwat-Koonsap-Portfolio/blob/main/resources/thaiflag.png" width="20" height="20"> WRO Future Engineers International, Panama 2023: 7th place out of 60 countries. <img src="https://github.com/LEST0808/Vichaiwat-Koonsap-Portfolio/blob/main/resources/thaiflag.png" width="20" height="20">
 This competition was my first experience competing at an international level.
 It was held at the Panama Convention Center and featured teams from more than 40 countries, including the United States, Germany, Japan, and Canada.
 I achieved 7th place, allowing Thailand to be announced during the award ceremony.
 I used a POP-32 microcontroller as the main control unit, programmed using the Arduino IDE.
+For the mission, a camera and an ultrasonic sensor were used to help the robot navigate through the obstacle without hitting them.
+And for the robot to know where to turn, that is where the light sensors came in.
+There are two light sensors with separate colors, one is red and the other is blue.
+Red detect the blue line, causing the robot to turn counter-clockwise while blue does the opposite.
 In addition to system development, I was responsible for preparing technical documentation required for the competition.

 - ### 🥈RoboCup Singapore Soccer Open 2025: First Runner-Up🥈
 I competed in the RoboCup Junior Robot Soccer category, using an ESP32 as the main controller for its Wi-Fi capabilities.
 The robot was mechanically designed in Fusion 360 and programmed using the Arduino IDE.
 For vision and control, the robot tracked an orange ball using PID control and a conical mirror to achieve omnidirectional awareness.
 Two cameras were used: OpenMV for the conical mirror system and Pixy2 for front-facing ball tracking.
+The robot were able to move to any direction without turning with the help of an omni-directional wheel(Wheels with small wheel on the outside).
+The wheel were place separately with 90 degrees apart.
+With basic physics, we can calculate the power of each motor to make the robot move to each direction.
 This was my second international competition, held in Singapore.
 At the start of the competition, our performance was below expectations.
 However, after iterative software adjustments, the robot showed significant improvement, and our team ultimately achieved second place.

 ## **National Competition:**